 Getting a young person into treatment for drug dependence requires vigilance and understanding.
 Every parent needs to be on the lookout for the signs of drug dependence to be able to steer their child toward the right resources for treatment and long-term recovery.
-If you’re seeking drug addition treatment for a teen you love, please contact our North Carolina treatment center at 866.300.5275 today.
+If you’re seeking drug addiction treatment for a teen in your life, please contact our North Carolina treatment center at 866.300.5275 today.

 Knowing the signs of drug dependence is crucial.
 Here are five of the most common warning signs of drug dependence in teens:

 - Outward physical changes: Look for changes in your teen’s appearance, including weight loss or gain, change in eating habits, red or glazed eyes, poor hygiene, and slurred speech.

 - Isolation: If your teen is withdrawing from friends and family, it may be a sign that they’re using drugs.
 Drug dependence can lead to social isolation as the person becomes more focused on using and obtaining drugs.